paranext/paratext-bible-extensions/README.md

 #### Replace placeholders

-When using your extension name, we recommend that you use [lowerCamelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) in some contexts and [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) in other contexts.
+For your extension name, we recommend that you use [lowerCamelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) in some contexts and [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) in other contexts.
 We generally recommend lowerCamelCase when using the name in code (like making a new command on the PAPI, for example), and we recommend kebab-case when using the name in relation to the file system, the repository, `npm`, and the extension's `.d.ts` types module.
 The following instructions are written accordingly.

 - At the top of this `README.md`: